 This got me thinking about how much our deliverables rely on documentation.
-At DesignMap, Illustrator and Photoshop are still king and it’s not uncommon for us to produce100-plus page document in our attempt to describe complex user interactions and experiences on paper.
+At DesignMap, Illustrator and Photoshop are still king, and it’s not uncommon for us to produce a 100+ page document in our attempt to describe complex user interactions and experiences on paper.

 We were concerned that these documents, regardless of how well crafted they were, were being overlooked, ignored, or were simply out of date at production time, particularly if we were working with a very agile development team.
 If we took such a document and “threw it over the fence,” as the adage goes, to the client, we couldn’t really blame them for the results.
 Who wants to read a 100-page document when cramming for a code-complete deadline?

 Final UX Design Documentation does not equal Final Product

 Making the case against documents as final deliverables isn’t hard, particularly regarding UX design projects.
 Here are a few places where documenting interactions and user experience on paper falls far short of its goals:

 - First, people don’t read.
 If we’re designing software, they should be interacting with a deliverable not perusing one.